 By default, a Backup Repository is created when the full solution (both Director and Transporter) is installed.
 The default Backup Repository is named “Onboard repository”.

-NAKIVO Backup & Replication can store up to 128 TB of data in a single Backup Repository.
+The maximum recommended size of a Backup Repository used with NAKIVO Backup & Replication is 128 TB of data after compression and deduplication.
+For repositories larger than 128 TB, it is recommended to use an Incremental with full backups type of Backup Repository.
 The number of Backup Repositories per installation is unlimited.
 Additionally, Backup Repositories can be configured to compress and deduplicate backups at the block level to save storage space.

 Each Backup Repository is managed by a single Transporter called an Assigned Transporter.
 In other words, only one Transporter can read data from and write data to a particular Backup Repository.

 The Assigned Transporter is responsible for all interaction with its Backup Repository.
 A single Transporter can be assigned to and manage multiple Backup Repositories.